natasjar/natasjar.github.io/README.md

 # natasjar.github.io

-as part of university dissertation
+Images with varying states of alt text provided

+As part of university dissertation: Design and Development of an automated Web Usability Evaluation Framework using relevant Machine Learning Techniques